gcziprusz/NeuralNest/dict.md

   - TensorFlow is an end-to-end open source platform for machine learning.
 - TFIDF (Term Frequency-Inverse Document Frequency)
   -  It's a numerical statistic used in information retrieval and text mining to evaluate the importance of a word in a document relative to a collection of documents (corpus).
 TF-IDF is commonly used as a feature extraction technique in natural language processing (NLP) tasks, such as document classification, clustering, and search engine ranking.
 (TF): Term frequency measures how frequently a term (word) occurs in a document.
 (IDF): Inverse document frequency measures the importance of a term across the entire corpus.
 It's calculated by dividing the total number of documents in the corpus by the number of documents containing the term, and then taking the logarithm of the result.
 Terms that occur in many documents are given lower weights, while terms that occur in fewer documents are given higher weights.
+- Transfer learning
+    - It is a machine learning technique where a model trained on one task is repurposed for another related task.
+Instead of training a new model from scratch, transfer learning leverages the knowledge gained from solving one problem to help solve a different, but related problem more efficiently.
 - trigonometric functions (cos ...)
   - Trigonometric functions are mathematical functions that relate the angles of a right triangle to the ratios of the lengths of its sides.
 In machine learning, trigonometric functions can be utilized in various ways, especially when dealing with problems involving periodic patterns or cyclic data.
 - tree bank